-I am a lecturer in statistics at Lancaster University.
+I am a senior lecturer in statistics at Lancaster University.

 interests include Markov Chain Monte Carlo (theory and methodology), Markov jump processes and diffusions,

 Here is the page for the Lancaster University computational statistics and machine learning group.

 Pseudo-marginal MCMC is a very exciting area at the moment - here is a simple explanation and (partial) review of the literature.

 During my PhD I found out a little about

 to the SIR and ASIR filters - an explanation for beginners.